-Lia Pas is a Canadian multidisciplinary creator-perfomer who has worked in the fields of music, writing, and performance.
-Born in Western Canada, Lia studied music at York University, Toronto (BFA 1995) and completed her Master of Arts in Devised Theatre at Dartington College of Arts (October 2006) in Devon, UK.
-Prior to her arrival at Dartington, Lia lived in Japan for two years.
-Lia is a long-time student of Roy Hart Voice work.
-She has trained extensively with Richard Armstrong, as well as Enrique Pardo and Linda Wise of Pantheatre.
+Born and raised in Saskatoon, Lia studied music at York University, Toronto (BFA Hon.
+Mus.1995) and completed her Master of Arts in Devised Theatre at Dartington College of Arts in Devon, UK (2006).
+Prior to her arrival at Dartington, Lia lived in Japan for two years and was a long-time student of Roy Hart Voice work training extensively with Richard Armstrong, as well as with Enrique Pardo and Linda Wise of Pantheatre.